Thierry-Dumont/RKkit/README.md

 ## Installation

-- (The classical method): you  install [SageMath](http://www.sagemath.org/).
+- (The classical method): you  install [SageMath](http://www.sagemath.org/)., clone this repository.
+Then look at th python scripts in PythonExamples/ or run the jupyter notebooks of Notebooks/.

 - (The passagemath method) : create and activate a Python virtualenv.
 Then just do :

   `pip install RKkit`

   and everything  necessary will be installed for you.

 ## Goal of the code: